-3. Browse to and select an XML or SQZ file, and then click Open.

-A progress bar appears, followed by the title page for the new question set.

-- 4. In the Page Sorter tab, select the thumbnail for the first question page. - 5.
+- 3. Browse to and select an XML or SQZ file, and then click Open. - A progress bar appears, followed by the title page for the new question set. - 4.
+In the Page Sorter tab, select the thumbnail for the first question page. - 5.
 Add a title page to the assessment, and then customize the page and description as desired. - 6.
 Edit and customize the first question page as desired. - Check the question carefully, including the correct answer (see below), to verify that the conversion process was successful. - 7.
 Repeat step 6 for all questions in the set. - 8.
-Click Save 💾

-9. Browse to a folder, type a name for the file, and then click Save.
+Click Save - A Save As dialog box appears. - 9.
+Browse to a folder, type a name for the file, and then click Save.

-After you import the questions, see Setting answers for imported questions on page 62
+After you import the questions, see Setting answers for imported questions on page 64